edriste/node-backend-playground/README.md

 # node-backend-playground
-playground for node backend applications
+this is a playground for node backend applications.

-the goal is to prepare several different simple showcases for node.js based backend frameworks such as Express.js, Fastify, Meteor.js, Koa.js, Hapi.js, Feathers.js and NestJS (using both Express.js and Fastify).
+the goal is to prepare several different simple showcases for node.js based backend frameworks such as

+- Express.js
+- Fastify
+- Koa.js
+- Hapi.js
+- Sails.js
+- Feathers.js
+- LoopBack
+- Meteor.js
+- NestJS
+- TypeORM
+- ActionHero
+- Serverless Framework
+- AdonisJS

 These frameworks are to be compared in terms of the following criterea: